zehuiyin/bikeshareTO_equity_analysis/Census/readme.txt

-This folder is as a cache for the cancensus package.
+This folder is a cache for the cancensus package.